Alaska Department of Fish and Game

 The Chitina River herd inhabits the area around the Chitina River from the confluence of the Tana River and the Chitina Glacier in GMU 11.
 In 1962, 35 bison were translocated from the Delta herd.
 The herd grew to about 50 in 2003.
 A large die-off occurred in 2004 because of winter mortality and only 25 bison were observed the summer of 2005.
 The hunt was closed in 2004 and 2005 because of low numbers.
 Two bison were harvested in 2006, and hunting has been closed since then because of low numbers.
 The management objective is a minimum of 50 overwintering adult animals.
 The last count, in 2009, was 41 animals and the herd is slowly increasing.

-The Farewell herd inhabits the Farewell area of the drainages flowing into the Kuskokwim River upstream of the Lower Kalskag in GMU 19C and 19D.
+The Farewell herd inhabits the Farewell area of the drainages flowing into the Kuskokwim River in GMU 19C and 19D.
 It was established by a translocation of 18 animals from the Delta Bison Herd in 1965, supplemented by an additional transplant of 20 bison (also from the Delta Herd) in 1968.
-The herd grew over the years and numbered about 350 animals by the late 1990s.
-The herd has since declined, and recent estimates put the herd at 100 to 150 bison.
-Reasons for the decline include predation, harvest of cows, decline in habitat quality and reduced genetic diversity.
 Harvest is managed by a drawing permit system.
-Between 40 and 80 permits were issued annually since hunting began in 1972; because the herd has declined in numbers only 20 permits were issued in 2006 and only 10 in 2007.
+Between 10 and 80 permits were issued annually since hunting began in 1972, and annual harvest averaged about 20 animals.
 The management objective is to maintain a minimum population of 300 bison, allowing for an annual harvest of up to 40 bison.
-The annual harvest has averaged about 20 animals.
+Bison habitat in the Farewell area is maintained by frequent fires.
+The herd grew over the years and numbered about 350 animals by the late 1990s.
+Then around 2000 bison numbers began declining, a 2007 survey counted 187 animals.
+The population most likely decreased because of a combination of declines in the quality of their fire driven habitat, and too much harvest of female bison.
+Harvest was reduced to 10 permits each year, and a big wildland fire in the area in 2010 rejuvenated the habitat and improved the quality of the forage.
+Numbers began increasing and the 2014 survey counted about 400 bison.

 Herds located in Delta Junction, Copper River, Chitina River, and Farewell.